The 20 Richest People Of All Time

-Our list of the 20 richest people of all time includes entrepreneurs, warriors and robber barons.
-We did not include monarchs, whose wealth could be considered public.
-Our list is based on scholarly estimates, but obviously remains highly speculative.
+Our list of the 20 richest, based on scholarly estimates and adjusted for inflation, includes entrepreneurs, warriors, and robber barons.
+We did not include monarchs, whose vast wealth is considered public.

+Bill Gates, Warren Buffett, and Carlos Slim are the only living men who crack the list — and that’s only counting their net worth at bubble peaks in 1999 and 2007.

 You’ll notice much of the list come from England and America.
 Partly this happens because that’s where estimates were available.
-But it’s also true that extreme private wealth occurred only several times in history, such as the great lords of England, the Gilded Age, and right now.
+But it’s also true extreme private wealth occurred only several times in history, such as: The great lords of England, the Gilded Age, and today’s credit bubble.

-NOTE: This list looks at peak wealth.
-Carlos Slim, Bill Gates and Warren Buffett reached their inflation-adjusted peak wealth before the Dot Com Crash or the Recession.

 Peak fortune: $66.1 billion